Does the Universe have a purpose?

 The Universe guides the evolution of humanity by rewarding people who work together.
 Teams are more productive, powerful, and successful.

-The purpose of the Universe is to encourage species to improve their social and organizational abilities.
+The purpose of the Universe is to encourage and demand species to improve their social and organizational abilities.

 The dangerous path to better teams